Seo Hee Ham: ONE Championship

 After vacating her Rizin Atomweight title, Ham signed with ONE Championship, where she will compete in the atomweight division.
 She was scheduled to take part in the ONE Atomweight Grand Prix.
 It was reported that Ham will face Denice Zamboanga in the quarter-final of the ONE Women's Atomweight Grand Prix at ONE Championship: Empower on May 28, 2021.
 The event was later postponed due to COVID-19 precautions.
 The event was rescheduled for September 3, 2021.
 She won the close bout via split decision.
 Due to the controversy the decision stirred, the bout was placed under review but the ONE Championship committee left the result standing.

 Ham was scheduled to face Stamp Fairtex in the semi-final bout of ONE Women's Atomweight Grand Prix at ONE Championship: Next Generation on October 29, 2021.
 Ham had to pull out of the bout due to injury and was replaced by alternate bout winner Julie Mezabarba.

 Ham was scheduled to rematch Denice Zamboanga at ONE: X on December 5, 2021.
 Their rematch was later postponed to March 6, 2022.
 Ham failed the hydration test the day before the fight, and was given until midnight to pass.
 Ham was able to pass the test in the mandated time and won the fight by unanimous decision.

 Ham was scheduled to face Itsuki Hirata at ONE 163 on November 18, 2022.
 However, Hirata missed weight and failed the hydration test, and the match was scrapped after Ham declined a catchweight bout due to Hirata's history of missing weight.
 The pair was rescheduled for March 25, 2023, at ONE Fight Night 8.
+She won the fight via unanimous decision.

+Ham faced Stamp Fairtex at ONE Fight Night 14 on September 29, 2023.
+The bout was originally scheduled to be for the interim ONE Women's Atomweight title, however after reigning champion Angela Lee announced her retirement during the event, the fight became for the vacant undisputed title.
+Ham lost the fight via technical knockout in the third round.